 Also, remember that other drivers have blind spots too!
 Try to stay out of them as much as possible.
 When driving near tractor-trailers, be aware that their blind spots are much bigger.
 Don’t linger right beside the truck, for instance.
 The driver cannot see you from his/her mirrors.

 These do just what they say: signal to other drivers that you’re about to make a turn or change lanes.
 If you do not alert them, you increase the risk of getting into an accident.

-Your vehicle may have safety features, such as lane departure warning, auto-braking, collision warnings, etc. Take a bit of time to learn about these features and how to use them.
-You don’t want to rely on them exclusively to keep you safe – paying attention, using good judgement, and following traffic laws are critical.
+Your vehicle may have safety features, such as lane departure warnings, auto-braking, collision warnings, etc. Take a bit of time to learn about these features and how to use them.
+You don’t want to rely on them exclusively to keep you safe – paying attention, using good judgment, and following traffic laws are critical.
 But, still, they can be a useful tool.